ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Broadcaster-Py.rst

     ros2 run turtlesim turtle_teleop_key

-You will now see that the turtlesim simulation have started with one turtle in the middle that you can control.
+You will now see that the turtlesim simulation have started with one turtle that you can control.

 .. image:: turtlesim_broadcast.png